Jan-Fuellhase/Enchro2/README.md

 # Enchro2
 Enchro2 is a JavaFX application that provides encryption and decryption using the AES-256 and AES-128 algorithm.
-It provides a user-friendly interface to encrypt and decrypt messages.
+It provides a user-friendly interface to encrypt and decrypt messages alongside its own EnchroShell for advanced encryption.

 # Download
 To download the latest version of Enchro2, click here: https://github.com/Jan-Fuellhase/Enchro2/raw/main/Enchro2.zip